 Medical Editor: John P. Cunha, DO, FACOEP

 Epaned (enalapril) Powder for Oral Solution is an antihypertensive medication used to treat high blood pressure (hypertension).
-Common side effects include fatigue, dizziness, weakness, cough, and rash.
+Common side effects of Epaned include fatigue, dizziness, spinning sensation, lightheadedness, weakness, cough, and rash.

 The recommended initial dose of Epaned in adults is 5 mg once a day, which is adjusted up to a maximum of 40 mg daily as needed to help achieve blood pressure goals.
 Epaned may interact with nonsteroidal anti-inflammatory drugs (NSAIDs), angiotensin receptor blockers, ACE inhibitors, aliskiren, diuretics, potassium supplements, potassium-containing salt substitutes, lithium, and injectable gold.
 Tell your doctor all medications and supplements you use.
 Epaned is not recommended for use during pregnancy.
 It can harm a fetus.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Epaned (enalapril) Powder for Oral Solution Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.